 The battalion’s new tanks were sent west from Ft.
 Knox, Kentucky, where they had been requisitioned by an officer of the 192nd Tank Battalion, 2nd Lt.
 William Gentry, for the battalion.
 Gentry was given written orders from the War Department giving him authority to take tanks from any unit so the 194th had its full complement of tanks.
 In some cases, the tanks he took had just arrived at the fort on flatcars and were about to be unloaded when he and his detachment arrived and took the tanks from soldiers waiting to unload them.
 From Ft.
 Knox, the tanks were sent west by train and were waiting for the battalion at Ft.
 Mason.

 The battalion’s new tanks had to have their turrets removed to fit them in the ship’s hold.
 So that the turrets went on the tanks they came off of, the tanks’ serial numbers were painted on the turrets.
 The soldiers boarded the U.S.A.T.
-President Calvin Coolidge and sailed at 9:00 P.M. for the Philippine Islands on September 8th.
+President Calvin Coolidge and sailed at 9:00 P.M. for the Philippine Islands on September 8.
 The ship arrived at 7:00 A.M. on September 13 in Honolulu, Hawaii.
 The soldiers were given four-hour passes ashore.
-At 5:00 this part of the trip that it was joined by the heavy cruiser the U.S.S.
-Astoria and the U.S.S.
-Guadalupe a replenishment oiler.
+At 5:00 that evening the ship sailed and during this part of the trip that it was joined by the heavy cruiser the U.S.S.
+Astoria and, the U.S.S.
+Guadalupe, a replenishment oiler.
+The next morning after eating breakfast, the enlisted men learned they were heading to the Philippine Islands.
 The ships crossed the International Dateline on Tuesday, September 16, and the date became Thursday, September 18.
+A few days past Guam, the soldiers saw the first islands of the Philippines.
+The ships sailed south along the east coast of Luzon, around the southern end of the island, and up the west coast.
 On Friday, September 26, the ships entered Manila Bay at about 7:00 in the morning.
 The soldiers remained on board and disembarked at 3:00 P.M. and were taken by bus to Fort Stotsenburg.
-The battalion’s maintenance section, remained behind at the pier, with 17th Ordnance, to unload the tanks and reattach the tanks’ turrets which had been removed so the tanks would fit in the ship’s hold.
+The battalion’s maintenance section, remained behind at the pier, with the 17th Ordnance Company, to unload the tanks and reattach the tanks’ turrets which had been removed so the tanks would fit in the ship’s hold.

 The days were described as hot and humid, but if a man was able to find shade it was cooler in the shade.
 The Filipino winter had started when they arrived, and although it was warm when they went to sleep by morning the soldiers needed a blanket.
 They turned in all their wool uniforms and were issued cotton shirts and trousers which were the regular uniform in the Philippines.
 They were also scheduled to receive sun helmets.